 Clare is passionate about promoting burn prevention and first aid advice.

 “As a small child, I pulled a pot of boiling soup over myself and received severe burns over my entire body.
 Regardless of the scar on my left arm I went about achieving my ambition to be an actor.
 Being aware of the pain and trauma involved with such burns and how they can occur, I strongly believe that prevention by the way of education cannot be valued too highly.”

-Chairman of Trustees: Princess Marina Lobanov Rostovsky nee Wladimiroff
+Princess Marina Lobanov Rostovsky nee Wladimiroff Chair of Trustees

 Marina is a Trustee of the St Nicholas Fund and Trustee of CW+- the official charity of Chelsea & Westminster Hospital NHS Foundation Trust.

-Marina is a Magistrate in the Central London Belt and is a Trustee of numerous charities; she has been a Trustee of CBT since 2006 and works as a home search consultant.
+Marina is a Magistrate in the Central London Belt and is a Trustee of numerous charities; she has been a Trustee of Children’s Burns Trust since 2006 and works as a home search consultant.

-Vice Chairman: Mr Ken Dunn BSc FRCS(Lond) FRCS(plast) FRCS(ed), Consultant Burns and Plastic Surgeon
+Ken Dunn BSc FRCS(Lond) FRCS(plast) FRCS(ed), Consultant Burns and Plastic Surgeon (retired) Vice Chairman

 Ken Dunn is a Consultant in Manchester, England and until recently the Director of the Manchester Burns and Plastic Surgery Service.
 He is a past Chairman of the British Burn Association and the National Burn Care Review Committee.
 He is the Medical Director of the International Burn Injury Database (iBID: www.ibidb.org) and currently the GIRFT clinical lead for Burns and Plastic Surgery.

 Alison worked as a bi-lingual secretary and translator in Paris and London, before taking a career break when her three children were born.
 She has worked in various capacities for Children’s Burns Trust since 2000, latterly as the Operations Manager until her retirement from that post in December 2021.